autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/IPFS-file-sharing-2.png">
 <br>
-<b>Step 2</b> - In exchange for a token, Node B is granted access.
+<b>Step 2</b> - In exchange for cryptocurrency, Node B is granted access.
 Node A then shares the digital content with Node B.
 </p>
 <br>
 <p align="center">
 <img src="/images/IPFS-file-sharing-3.png">
 <br>
-<b>Step 3</b> - In exchange for a token, Node D is granted access.
-Node A & Node B share the digital content with Node D. Network throughput has increased, as two nodes are now sharing the data.
+<b>Step 3</b> - In exchange for cryptocurrency, Node D is granted access.
+Node A & Node B share the digital content with Node D. Network throughput has increased, as two nodes are now serving the data to Node D.
 </p>

 ## The Smart Contract State Machine

-We can model a smart contract as a [state machine](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine).
+We can model a smart contract as a state machine[[13]](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine).
 A state machine that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.

 A smart contract's state is modified by sending function input parameters as a transaction messages to the blockchain network.
-The transaction is validated by the network, and upon consensus, the new contract state becomes a permanent part of the blockchain.
+The transaction is validated by the network, and upon consensus[[14]](https://medium.com/@chrshmmmr/consensus-in-blockchain-systems-in-short-691fc7d1fefe), the new contract state becomes a permanent part of the blockchain.
 The output of the function can be obtained by any node in the network by querying the smart contract.

 <p align="center">
 <img src="/images/smart-contract-model.png">